mathie/nanowrimo/_drafts/a-matter-of-perspective.md

 about controlling silly things -- my weight?! -- when it feels like everything else is out of control.
 I let people down.
 I'm poor at communicating effectively.
 I commit to more work than I'm capable of doing.
 I write software that is delivered late and has bugs.
+I'm a bad parent.
 And I've got some really fucking noisy gremlins in my head, telling me I'm not important, I'm not good enough, I'm not worthy.

 But you know what?
 Other people say nice things about me.
 People continue to work with me, getting value for money from my technical abilities.
 I provide a